Jamesthegoose1/EzMovie/README.md

 EzMovie Is a System Designed to make Movies in Roblox Ez.

 EzMovie is a lightweight system built to Adding Movies into Roblox *stupidly easy*.
-Drop it into your project, set it up, and you’re moviemaking in no time.
+Drop it into your project, set it up, and you’re Watchin Movies in no time.

 > [!NOTE]